yushan-huang/AdaptivePersonalization/README.md

 ## Acknowledgments

-Our paper and code partially reference, Robustbench [1], Breeds [2], Surgical Fine-Tuning [3], and MEMO [4]. and we would like to thank them for open-sourcing their codebase, which we have built off of.
+Our paper and code partially reference Robustbench [1], Breeds [2], Surgical Fine-Tuning [3], and MEMO [4].
+We would like to express our gratitude for their open-sourcing of the codebase, which served as the foundation for our work.

 ## References